vippsas/vipps-developers/newsletters/2021-04-newsletter.md

 * [eCom API](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo-call-by-call-guide)
 * [Recurring API](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#userinfo-call-by-call-guide)

-# New limits for capture and cancel
+# New date limits for capture and cancel

 Payments can be captured up to 365 days after reservation, and can be cancelled up to 180 days after reservation.